hackos123/ui_components_stack/README.md

 Welcome to the **UI Components Stack** repository! 🎨 This project showcases a collection of reusable UI components such as buttons, cards, dropdowns, and more, created using **HTML**, **CSS**, and **JavaScript**.
 Our goal is to provide a set of beautifully designed and easily customizable UI elements for modern web development.
 It is a Open Source repository for developers where they can contribute and access the UI components and make the development process easy.

-## 🛠️  Regarding Merging the Pull request...
+## 🛠️  Regarding Merging the Pull Requests...
 Each and every Contributor who is contributing to this repository is welcomed and please don't panic each and every Pull request will be reviewed and merged if it is a valid contribution.

 ## 🚀 Features